 During the fall 2014 semester, Dr. Lee-Ann Kastman Breuch and a team of Writing Studies students collaborated with Dr. Craig Weinert, MD, to conduct interviews with hospitalized patients regarding the sharing of doctors' progress notes (OpenNotes) at the University of Minnesota Medical Center (UMMC).
 Students interviewed patients about what they understood about their condition from the notes, what they liked or disliked about the notes, and how they felt reading about themselves as patients.
 Preliminary results indicated that patients strongly favored receiving the notes, citing reasons such as having a reference of the hospital stay, feeling more assured of the care they were receiving, and feeling more involved in their care.
 Read more about the project.

 'WRIT VID' Project

-In 2012, a team of graduate students, instructors and staff, led by Associate Professor Lee-Ann Kastman Bruech received a grant from the College of Liberal Arts to develop instructional video modules to enhance our undergraduate course, Technical and Professional Writing (WRIT 3562W).
+In 2012, a team of graduate students, instructors and staff, led by Professor Lee-Ann Kastman Bruech received a grant from the College of Liberal Arts to develop instructional video modules to enhance our undergraduate course, Technical and Professional Writing (WRIT 3562W).
 The goals of the project were to determine how to help students better understand how to use and critically evaluate writing technologies, and how we can better reach and engage online students in the class.
 In collaboration with CLA’s Office of Information Technology, the team created multiple instructional videos on topics such as plagiarism, peer review, and Gantt charts.
 Watch the videos on YouTube or read more about "'WRIT-VID' Project: Incorporating Multimodal Components into Text-Only Online Writing Instruction."